 Wire mesh defined by their weave pattern include: crimped mesh, double weave mesh, lock crimp mesh, intermediate crimp mesh, flat top, plain weave mesh, twill weave mesh, plain dutch weave mesh and dutch twill weave mesh.

 Weave patterns can be standard or custom.
 One main distinction in weave pattern is whether or not the mesh is crimped.
-Crimping patterns are corrugations that manufacturers create in the wire with rotary dies, so that different segments of wires can lock into one another.
+Crimping patterns are corrugations manufacturers create in the wire with rotary dies, so different segments of wires can lock into one another.

 Crimped weave patterns include: double weave, lock crimp, intermediate crimp and flat top.